hilch/TrakDiag/tools/AS/TrakDemo/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 	END_STRUCT;
-	McASMShColAvType : STRUCT (*Parameter settings for the collision avoidance*) Strategy : McASMShColAvStratType; (*Type of active collision avoidance*) MaximumModelDimensions : McASMShColAvMaxMdlDimType; (*Maximum model dimensions for calculating the diverters*) END_STRUCT;
+	McASMShColAvType : STRUCT (*Parameter settings for the collision avoidance*) Strategy : McASMShColAvStratType; (*Type of active collision avoidance*) Exclusion : McASMShColAvExType; (*Type of exclusion for collision avoidance*) MaximumModelDimensions : McASMShColAvMaxMdlDimType; (*Maximum model dimensions for calculating the diverters*) END_STRUCT;
+	McASMShCplgCplgFeatType : STRUCT (*Settings for Cam or GearIn coupling*) EliminateShuttleDelay : BOOL; (*Eliminate delay of one cycle when coupling a shuttle to another shuttle*) END_STRUCT;
+	McASMShCplgType : STRUCT
+		CouplingFeature : McASMShCplgCplgFeatType; (*Settings for Cam or GearIn coupling*) END_STRUCT;
 	McASMShType : STRUCT (*Settings for the shuttles*) MaximumCount : UINT; (*Maximum count of shuttles in the assembly*) MaximumDelegatedCommandCount : UINT; (*Maximum count of shuttles which start a command triggered by an assembly command within one cycle (0 implies no limit)*)
 		DecelerationAtAssemblyCommands : REAL; (*Deceleration used for shuttle stops triggered by assembly commands (0.0 implies using respective axis limits)*)
+		ConvoyFunctionality : McASMShConFunEnum; (*Activate for usage of shuttle convoys*) SwitchSectorAfterStop : McASMShSSASType; (*Switch the shuttle or convoy sector if the shuttle or convoy is on an internal sector after stop or error stop*)
-		ConvoyFunctionality : McASMShConFunEnum; (*Activate for usage of shuttle convoys*) DistanceReserves : McASMShDistResType; (*Parameter setting for shuttle distance reserves*) ShuttleStereotypes : McASMShShSttType; (*Parameter settings for the shuttles*) MagnetPlateConfigurations : McASMShMagnPltCfgType; (*Parameter settings for the magnet plates*) CollisionAvoidance : McASMShColAvType; (*Parameter settings for the collision avoidance*) END_STRUCT;
+		DistanceReserves : McASMShDistResType; (*Parameter setting for shuttle distance reserves*) ShuttleStereotypes : McASMShShSttType; (*Parameter settings for the shuttles*) MagnetPlateConfigurations : McASMShMagnPltCfgType; (*Parameter settings for the magnet plates*) CollisionAvoidance : McASMShColAvType; (*Parameter settings for the collision avoidance*) Coupling : McASMShCplgType;
+	END_STRUCT;
 	McASMAsmFeatType : STRUCT (*Features for an assembly*) AssemblyFeatureReference : McCfgUnboundedArrayType; (*Name of the assembly feature reference*)